turntabl/Docs/source/index.html.md

 ```

-This endpoint retrieves all log sick hours.
+This endpoint to retrieves all logged sick hours.

 ### HTTP Request